-The Bandito property is 3,700 hectares in size and located in the southeastern Yukon, 155 kilometres east of Watson Lake, and 63 kilometres northeast of the road head and air strip located at Smith Falls, British Columbia.
-A trail that accessed historic petroleum drilling activity in the southeast Yukon passes within 30 kilometres of the property.
+The Bandito property is 3,700 hectares in size and located in the Yukon, 155 kilometres east of Watson Lake, 60 kilometres northeast of the airstrip, and road head at Smith Falls, British Columbia.
+A cat trail that accessed historic petroleum drilling activity passes within 30 kilometres of the property.
 The Liard Basin, an emerging shale gas basin is located south east of the property.
-The moderate relief terrane is largely tree-covered with bare ridge tops.

-The Bandito Property is 100% owned by Endurance Gold Corporation ("Endurance") and was originally optioned in 2010 and then subsequently purchased in 2013.
+The Bandito Property is 100% owned by Endurance and was originally optioned in 2010 and then subsequently purchased for Endurance shares and cash in 2013.
 The original vendor retains a 1% Net Smelter Returns Royalty ("NSR").
 Endurance can purchase ½ of the NSR at any time for $1 million.
+The original vendor also has the right to receive two additional cash payments of $150,000 payable on completion of a Bankable Feasibility Study and $350,000 payable when Endurance secures the mine production financing.

-Alteration of the Proterozoic clastic host rocks involves extensive hornfels and more localized kilometre-scale zones of fenitization involving alteration and replacement by potassium feldspar, albite, carbonates, arfvedsonite, riebeckite, aegirine, magnetite, specular hematite, chlorite, rhodonite, sphene, zircon, monazite, apatite, xenotime, pyrochlore, fluorite, and apatite (Fenite).
+Alteration occurs both within the Red Syenite, which is fluorite enriched, iron oxide and sericite altered, and in the adjoining Middle Proterozoic-aged sediments in which the host rocks have been hornfels and variably altered to potassium feldspar, albite, carbonates, arfvedsonite, riebeckite, aegirine, magnetite, specular hematite, chlorite, rhodonite, sphene, zircon, monazite, apatite, xenotime, pyrochlore, fluorite, and apatite (Fenite).

 Exploration History 1975 to 2014

-The Bandito property was explored from the mid 1970's through 2014 for thorium-uranium, copper, nickel and rare earth elements (REE), with encouraging results for Niobium and REE in multiple samples over the nine square kilometre altered area associated with the Red Syenite and Fenite.
+The Bandito property was explored from the mid 1970's through 1987 for thorium-uranium and rare earth elements (REE), with some encouraging results for REE in multiple samples over the nine square kilometre altered area associated with the Fenite and Red Syenite.
 Exploration and evaluation work was completed by the following companies:

 Endurance's Rare Earth and Niobium-Tantalum Exploration Results